About MeWater Foundation

 WHAT WE DO

-The MeWater Foundation works to address adjustments of trauma and stress in young people from backgrounds of poverty and violence by providing a different way of relating to the world and communities they live in, all through the power of nature and the ocean.
+MeWater Foundation works to address adjustments of trauma and stress in young people from backgrounds of poverty and violence by providing a different way of relating to the world and communities they live in, all through the power of nature and the ocean.
 MeWater connects vulnerable young people to positive community members and creates opportunities for youth to develop new skills, practice new coping mechanisms and form positive, reciprocal relationships with trusted peers.

 From May through November, MeWater runs programs throughout the Bay Area, including day and overnight camps for youth with a mental health approach to mindfulness, empowerment, and exposure to the ocean and outdoors.

 MeWater Foundation is more than surfing.
 It is about increasing one's own self-reliance and purpose.
-It is about leveraging the strengths of people and reducing social isolation by growing positive connections within the community with the ocean as a conduit to improvement of wellbeing.
+It is about leveraging the strengths of people and reducing social isolation by growing positive connections within the community with the ocean as a conduit to improvement of well-being.

-MeWater Foundation is dedicated to promoting positive behavior and health in children who have suffered severe trauma while providing them a glimpse of new opportunities and perspectives.
+MeWater Foundation is dedicated to promoting positive behavior and health in children who suffer or have suffered severe trauma while providing them a glimpse of new opportunities and perspectives.
 MeWater works to create moments to chip away at Adverse Childhood Experiences (ACES) and the scars of trauma.
-Targeting children the system may be failing and who need supplemental support, MeWater Foundation acts as an additional resource to positively impact inner-city youth with its trauma-informed care.
+Targeting children the system may be failing and who need supplemental support, MeWater Foundation acts as an additional resource to positively impact youth with its trauma-informed care.

-MeWater has active and robust relationships with local community partners to serve the children who need our services the most, including the Boys and Girls Club, YMCA, Hunters Point Family, and the Edgewood Center.
+MeWater has active and robust relationships with local community partners to serve the children who need its services the most, including the Boys and Girls Club, YMCA, Hunters Point Family, and the Edgewood Center.